iNarrow12/Angler/README.md

 ## `$ Overview`

-Angler is a real-time phishing framework designed for **authorized penetration testing and security research**.
+Angler is a real-time Google phishing framework designed for **authorized penetration testing and security research**.
 It simulates a multi-step Google login flow, captures credentials live via WebSockets, and allows the operator to push custom 2FA challenge screens to the target in real time.

 > **This tool is strictly for educational purposes and authorized testing only.
 Unauthorized use is illegal.**